Aberdeen musician apologises for saying 'hun' during BLM protest speech - Evening Express

 In his apology, shared on Twitter this afternoon, he said: “I wasn’t aware that it was such an offensive word.
 People would call Aberdonians sheep sh*ggers and then that would be said back lightheartedly, so I used it to make a point.”

-While many on Twitter supported the musician and insisted the term was not racist or sectarian, some criticised him, promopting Ransom FA to say it was “hypocritical” to use the word.
+While many on Twitter supported the musician and insisted the term was not racist or sectarian, some criticised him, prompting Ransom FA to say it was “hypocritical” to use the word.

 I genuinely didn’t know it had such deep rooted meanings, unfortunately I’m an Aberdeen Fan but as my family aren’t it’s only what I learnt in and about of school.
 It’s hypocritical of me to have used it and I apologise.